 Is Your Betta Fish Being Fussy?

 One of the things you’ll need to consider is whether your betta fish is being picky about its food.
 While many are choosy eaters, sometimes there’s a real reason behind it!
-We all know that eating can be more of an effort than playtime for some bettas and they may simply not feel like eating if they’re already tired.
+We all know that consuming food can be more of an effort than playtime for some bettas and they may simply not feel like consuming food if they’re already tired.
 If your fish is looking a little under the weather and you suspect that it isn’t feeling like its usual self, consider feeding it or getting it some medicine before offering it food again.

 Does Your Tank Have Any Physical Issues?

 Another factor to consider is whether there are any physical issues with your betta’s tank.
 Are there any leaks?
 Is the tank old and in need of a replacement?
 Has anything recently changed with the way your betta’s tank is set up or maintained?
 All of these are things that could be affecting your fish’s appetite.